bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 The whole sad story reminds me of the notion that radio waves could cause cancer, which started in the days before cell phones and never made any sense in terms of the fundamental physics: radio waves are too low in frequency to be able to ionize atoms, so when they interact with your body, all they can do is heat you.
-But my generation was nevertheless told not to sit too close to the TV or, later, stand too close to the microwave, because we would get cancer.
+But my generation was nevertheless told not to use electric blankets or stand too close to the microwave, because we would get cancer.
 Biologists and epidemiologists spent decades on quixotic attempts to use biology to probe this question that was really a non-starter at the basic physical level.
 Only when cell phones came along did this junk science start to peter out, since